fheisler/instagram_analyzer/README.md

 Welcome!

-**This post details how to convert an IPython Notebook into a Flask web application.** More specifically, we'll take an IPython Notebook, containing all of the data work, strip out the relevant parts to build out the Flask back-end, and then add a nice front-end so that the world can see your work.
+**This post details how to convert an IPython Notebook into a Flask web application.** More specifically, we'll take an IPython Notebook containing all of the data work, strip out the relevant parts to build out the Flask back-end, and then add a nice front-end so that the world can see your work.

 ADD IMAGE